Nursery is the first part of the Early Years Foundation Stage and it serves as a base for all future learning.

 Froebel, a pioneer in child development and education, said, ‘A child’s play is his work’ and this is clearly demonstrated in our Nursery classes.
 If children are happy, they will learn, so we endeavour to provide a warm, friendly, caring and stimulating environment.
 Activities vary from day to day and from season to season, giving the children as wide a variety of experiences as possible.

-We have two parallel Nursery classes.
 Girls join us in the September following their third birthday and they attend five mornings a week with the option to add on afternoons throughout the year.
 It is our expectation that girls will continue the rest of their education at High March and they automatically move into Reception after their year in Nursery.

 A limited number of boys are admitted into the Nursery for one year only.